jeffvun/Nyumbani/API-routes.md

 **Requests**

 - `/requests/?`
->Gets properties belonging to single user
+>Gets all requests for a single property owner